sylabs/examples/graphics/rendering/blender/README.md

 <br>

-### To start, Make the working directory:
+## To start, Make the working directory:

 ```
 $ mkdir ~/blender
 $ cd ~/blender/
 ```

+We will run this example in this directory, not necessary but its cleaner.

 <br>

-Then, pull the container from the library:
+### Then, pull the container from the library:

 ```
-$ singularity pull library://sylabs/examples/blender.sif:latest
+$ singularity pull blender.sif library://sylabs/examples/blender:latest
 ```

 If your building the container from a recipe, click [here](#building-the-contianer-from-a-recipe) or scroll down.

 <br>

-Now, rename the container you just pulled:
+### Verify the container: (Optional)

 ```
-$ mv blender.sif_latest.sif blender.sif
+$ singularity verify blender.sif
+nothing nothing
+        nothing
 ```

 <br>